Blendify/blender-manual/blender_docs/manual/addons/camera/camera_rigs.rst

 I will only explain the added features here, for more information check out the :doc:`/render/cameras`.

 Add DOF Empty
-   The *Add DOF Empty* button will automatically add an Empty at the location of the aim bone and make it the depth of field (DOF) object.
+   The *Add DOF Empty* button will automatically add an empty at the location of the aim bone and make it the depth of field (DOF) object.

    The empty is a child of the aim bone, so you can animate that instead of animating the empty directly.